Mediation Attorneys in Lee’s Summit, MO

 Contact Us For A Mediation Consultation

 Our Mediation lawyers have assisted many clients with mediation in Missouri including Cass County, Clay County, Jackson County, Johnson County, Lafayette County, Platte County, and Other Surrounding Counties.
-Each mediation session varies in complexity and our lawyers are experts in handling divorce mediation, child custody mediation, child support mediation and other complex situations that arise.
+Each mediation session varies in complexity and our lawyers offer services in handling divorce mediation, child custody mediation, child support mediation and other complex situations that arise.
 Our lawyers will review your situation to ensure it is appropriate for mediation and that we handle it in a timely, quick and affordable manner.
 Let our Lees Summit Missouri Mediators at Leonard Rodarte Siegel work for you.
 Contact us at 816-836-9950 or contact us online.